paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-134-energy-policy.md

 **(c) Support**

-(1) In carrying out the purpose of this section, the entities may provide support under subsection (b)(2) of this section to—
+(1) In carrying out the purpose of this section, the entities may provide support under subsection (b)(2) to—

   (A) low-income and first generation college students; and